pivotal/docs-tap/getting-started/config-supply-chain.hbs.md

 2. Create a `values.yaml` file, and install the Supply Chain Security Tools - Policy Controller.
 For instructions, see [Install Supply Chain Security Tools - Policy Controller](../scst-policy/install-scst-policy.md).

-3. Create a `ClusterImagePolicy` that will pass on Tanzu Application Platform images.
-In the future, these will be signed and verifiable, but for now we recommend creating a policy to pass them:
+3. Create a `ClusterImagePolicy` that passes Tanzu Application Platform images.
+It is planned for a future release for these to be signed and verifiable, but currently we recommend creating a policy to pass them:

     For example: